 As these herbs will be used in the food we eat, I want to keep as organic and toxic free as possible.
 To understand fertilizer and natural pest control options, click here to learn about general herb care from the Planet Natural Research Center.

-Regardless of the amount of space you have, you can have herb gardens as in this terraced apartment:
+Regardless of the amount of space you have, you can have herb gardens, in containers on a apartment balcony.

 I saw this self-watering raised container that I liked because it was on wheels and I didn’t have to bend over to maintain the plants from Gardener’s Supply Company.